arlimus/kitchen-server/README.md

 ... a server's kitchen.

 It configures a vanilla server for your development needs.
+This is a collection of useful cookbooks with configuration.

 * set up users and user configuration + roll out ssh keys
 * virtualbox